What is Account Based Marketing (ABM)? Strategic Guide for 2023

 - Average deal size

 “The most important ABM advertising metric is genuine engagement.
-You need to understand engagement far more deeply than who clicked what and who downloaded what.
+You need to understand account based engagement far more deeply than who clicked what and who downloaded what.
 The thing that you must really look for is who’s spending time on what particular parts of what particular document.”- Nick Mason, CEO & Founder at Turtl

 What is the secret to aligning ABM successfully with sales and the business?